SailorGirl1234/CAPSTONE-CarHire/readme.md

     python3 manage.py makemigrations
     python3 manage.py migrate

-The application can be run on Django's development server using:
+A superuser can be created in order to access the database admin:

+    python manage.py createsuperuser

+Start Django's development server:

     python3 manage.py runserver

+Open localhost:8000 on your browser to view the app.

 ### **Additional information**